truongkiet545787/faster-rcnn-object-detection/README.md

 Object Detection with Faster R-CNN
-📖 Overview
+Overview

 This project implements an object detection model using Faster R-CNN with MobileNetV3 backbone.
-The goal is to detect and classify objects in images with high accuracy while maintaining lightweight computation.
+The goal is to detect and classify objects in images with good accuracy while keeping the model lightweight.

 Dataset

-The model is trained on the Pascal VOC dataset (or custom dataset with similar format).
+The model is trained on the Pascal VOC dataset (or a similar custom dataset).

-Annotation format: XML (bounding boxes + labels) Number of classes: 20
+Annotation format: XML (bounding boxes and labels) Number of classes: 20
 Data split: Train / Validation
-Each image contains multiple objects with corresponding bounding boxes ⚙️ Preprocessing
+Each image may contain multiple objects
+Preprocessing
-Resize images to a fixed size (e.g., 320x320) Normalize using ImageNet statistics
+Resize images to a fixed size (e.g., 320x320) Normalize using ImageNet mean and std
 Convert annotations to tensors (boxes, labels)

-Data Augmentation:
+Data augmentation techniques:

 Random Horizontal Flip
 Random Crop
 Color Jitter
 Model
 Architecture: Faster R-CNN
-Backbone: MobileNetV3 + FPN
+Backbone: MobileNetV3 with FPN
 Components:
 Region Proposal Network (RPN)
-ROI Head (classification + bounding box regression)
+ROI Head (classification and bounding box regression)

-Customization:

-Adjusted number of output classes
+The model is customized by adjusting the number of output classes.

-Fine-tuned for detection task🚀 Training
+Training
 Optimizer: SGD
 Learning rate: 0.001
 Momentum: 0.9
 Batch size: 8
 Epochs: 10

-Logging: TensorBoard
+TensorBoard is used for logging.
-Checkpoint: Best model saved during training
+The best model is saved during training as a checkpoint.

 Evaluation
 Metric: mAP (mean Average Precision)
-Monitored loss and performance across epochs
+Track both loss and mAP during training
 Demo / Inference

 Pipeline:

 Load trained model
-Input image
+Input an image
-Predict bounding boxes & labels
+Predict bounding boxes and labels
 Visualize results

-Output:

-Bounding boxes
-Class labels
-Confidence scores
+Output includes bounding boxes, class labels, and confidence scores.

+Project Structure

+project/
+data/
+checkpoint/
+runs/
+notebook.ipynb or train.py
+README.md
+requirements.txt

 Requirements

 torch
 torchvision
 opencv-python
 numpy
 matplotlib
 tensorboard

+Future Improvements
+Train with larger dataset
+Try stronger backbones (ResNet, EfficientNet)
+Improve inference speed
+Deploy using Streamlit or Flask